Tuesday, March 23, 2021

 Flags At Half Mast

-Where I live we have flag poles at either end of our main drag.
+Where I live we have flag poles at either end of our main street.

 We were just beginning to process Atlanta and now here comes Boulder.